samox03/habitTracker_Python/README.md

 The user is asked to check off a habit at least once in the predefined periodicity.
 He can do so by selecting this option from the main menu.
 A habit can just be checked off once in a period.
 The checking off of a habit gets registered by the period_counter by +1.
 The period counter resets to 0 if a habit gets missed in the preset period.
 In the period_archive the highest value of the period counter gets stored.

 ### Show Habits
-Shows a table of all the stored habits along with their information of Name, Description, Periodicity and the next Deadlinedate.
+Shows a table of all the stored habits along with their information of Name, Description, Periodicity.

 ### Analysis
 The following operations can get analysed by the habit tracker:
   - return a list of all currently tracked habits.
-	- return a list of all habits with the same periodicity (daily, weekly).
+	- return a list of all habits with the same frequency (daily, weekly).
-	- return the longest run streak of all defined habits (→ checks for highest nr in the streak_counter among all habits)
+	- return the longest run streak of all defined habits (→ checks for highest nr in the streak_count among all habits)
-	- return the longest streak for a given habit (→ checks the period_archive of a given habit)
+	- return the longest streak for a given habit (→ checks the streak_archive of a given habit)